unibz-core/Mining-CMs-Patterns/README.md

-# Mining-CM-Patterns
+# Mining-CMs-Patterns

-**Mining-CM-Patterns** is an application for mining patterns in conceptual models encoded in different conceptual modeling language.
+**Mining-CMs-Patterns** is an application for mining patterns in conceptual models encoded in different conceptual modeling language.

 The current version of the application is able to parse and mine any **UML Class Diagram Model** encoded in a `{.json}` format, which can be generated through the [OntoUML](https://github.com/OntoUML/ontouml-vp-plugin) plugin for [Visual Paradigm](https://www.visual-paradigm.com/download/community.jsp) (free community edition).

-The main scope of **Mining-CM-Patterns** is to support knowledge engineers in the empirical discovery of modeling patterns.
+The main scope of **Mining-CMs-Patterns** is to support knowledge engineers in the empirical discovery of modeling patterns.

 The application is written in **Python**, requires Python 3.6+, and has been tested on *Mac OSX*.